What is a server and how does it work?

 There are different types of servers, each with specific functions.
 Here are the most common:

-1. Web servers: Hosts files from one or more websites and makes them accessible to clients who wish to visit those sites.
+1. Web servers: Hosts the files of one or more websites and makes them accessible to clients who wish to visit those sites.

 3. Proxy servers: Works as an intermediary between a client and another server, offering filtering and encryption functions for greater security.

-4. Game servers: Created for multiplayer online games, hosts the game and manages game data, allowing smooth interaction between players.
+4. Game servers: Built for multiplayer online gaming, it hosts the game and manages game data, allowing for seamless interaction between players.

 5. File servers: Common in companies, it centrally stores files, making them always available to connected computers.